MultiSafepay/docs/content/developer/iframes.md

 hidden: false
 ---

-An inline frame, or iFrame, is an HTML document embedded inside another HTML document on a [website](/glossaries/multisafepay-glossary/#website).
+An inline frame, or `<iframe>`, is an HTML document embedded inside another HTML document on a [website](/glossaries/multisafepay-glossary/#website).

-Although MultiSafepay doesn't prohibit iFrames, we don't recommend them.
-Reasons include:
+Although MultiSafepay doesn't prohibit embedding a payment page as an `<iframe>`, we don't recommend it.
+This is because:

-- Some payment methods may not respond if you use an iFrame for privacy and security reasons.
+- Some payment methods may not work if you use an `<iframe>`, for privacy and security reasons.

-- Some banks use scripts that can't load in iFrames.
+- Some banks use scripts that can't run within `<iframe>` elements.

-- Google Chrome's safety checks on iFrames are very strict.
+- Modern browsers' can block them due to stricter security checks.

+Instead, we recommend using [Payment Components](https://docs.multisafepay.com/payment-components/) to embed payments into your website.

 For support, email <integration@multisafepay.com>